 | |

-Mumbai Sightseeing: 11 sights in 1 afternoon
+Mumbai sightseeing: 11 sights in one afternoon

-After our tour of a Mumbai slum – see this post from last week about the Dharavi slum tour – my colleague and I spent the afternoon visiting some of the more popular tourist destinations in the city, led by our guide, Jitu, from Reality Tours.
+After our tour of a Mumbai slum – see this post about the Dharavi slum tour – my colleague and I spent the afternoon visiting some of the more popular tourist destinations in the city, led by our guide, Jitu, from Reality Tours.
 Here is my take on Mumbai sightseeing: 11 sights, not in the order in which we saw them.

 (By the way, this is not a sponsored post: we paid the regular price for the tour.
 I just thought it was interesting.)